 The USDA tries to help as many USDA mortgage holders as possible by keeping loan qualifying standards low and underwriting as fast as possible.
 Most closings can be scheduled in as little as three weeks after the homeowner submits an application.

-These loans can close fast because the USDA has these minimal eligibility requirements:
+These loans can close fast because USDA home loans have these minimal eligibility requirements:

 - The home that you want to refinance must be your primary residence